Binomial Distribution Calculator

 Z occurs is

 p.
-Since the events are not correlated, we use the addition properties of random variables, and calculate the mean (expected value) of the binomial distribution
+Since the events are not correlated, we can use the addition properties of random variables to calculate the mean (expected value) of the binomial distribution

 μ = np.

-The variance of binomial distribution is given as:
+The variance of a binomial distribution is given as:

 σ² = np(1-p).
 The larger the variance, the greater the fluctuation of a random variable from its mean.
 A small variance indicates that the results we get are spread out over a narrower range of values.

 The standard deviation of binomial distribution, another measure of a probability distribution dispersion, is simply a square root of variance,

 σ.
 Keep it mind that the standard deviation calculated from your sample (the observations you actually gather) may differ from the standard deviation of the entire population.
 If you find this distinction confusing, there here's a great explanation of this distinction.